julian-swart/big_rock/README.md

   - Distribution of time of day when billfish are caught.

-  - Average time fighting a fish.
+  - Distribtion and summary statistics for time fighting a fish.

   - How many boats did not catch anything?
 What is different about them?